 If you onboard new team members without a training plan, the likely result will be a reduction in productivity and growth.

-Imagine multiple staff members working in their own way without knowing anything about how the practice is run as a whole and worse, you not knowing that they need more support!
+Imagine all your team working in their own way without knowing anything about how the practice is run as a whole.
+Even worse, imagine you not knowing that they need more support!
 No business could successfully grow this way.

-That’s why building a structured training plan is so important, so you can be sure that all new members are knowledgeable and working towards the same vision.
+That’s why building a structured training plan is so important.
+You need to be sure that all new members are knowledgeable and working towards the same vision.
 Consider a training plan that involves these key factors:

 - Technical training on software and key processes.